-Now, I would be lying if I said that modern life in Japan is completely free from stigma towards tattoos, though its not as bad as it’s made out to be.
-Practically in every public place displaying your tattoos is not a problem.
+I would be lying if I said that modern-day Japan is completely free from stigma towards tattoos, though it’s not as bad as it’s made out to be.
+Displaying your tattoos in public places is generally not a problem.
 That includes restaurants, bars, parks, beaches, its all fair game.
-That being said, one particular type of establishment is an exception, and quite a significant one when it comes to tourists in Japan; onsens.
+That being said, one particular type of establishment is an exception, and quite a significant one when it comes to tourism in Japan.

 Onsens are Japanese hot-springs.
-Found throughout the country and incredibly popular with both locals and visitors alike, and for good reason.
+They’re found throughout the country and are incredibly popular with both locals and visitors alike.
 However, these seem to be one of the few places where real stigma towards tattoos still exist.

 It’s of varying levels.
-The majority of establish outright deny entry to anyone (foreign or otherwise) who have any sort of tattoos.
-Others allow entry if the tattoos are small, discrete or easily hidden by use of a towel.
-Others will require you to reserve a private booth (at extra cost) to keep you hidden from public eyes.
-Only a very select few will allow use of their public pools with an open mind to tattoos.
+The majority of establishments outright deny entry to anyone (foreign or otherwise) who have any sort of tattoos.
+Others allow entry if the tattoos are small or discrete.
+Others require you to reserve a private booth (at extra cost) to keep you hidden from public eyes.
+Only a very select few allow the use of their public pools.[visual-link-preview encoded=”eyJ0eXBlIjoiaW50ZXJuYWwiLCJwb3N0IjoyMzYyLCJwb3N0X2xhYmVsIjoiUG9zdCAyMzYyIC0gSmlnb2t1ZGFuaSBTbm93IE1vbmtleSBQYXJrIiwidXJsIjoiIiwiaW1hZ2VfaWQiOjIzODYsImltYWdlX3VybCI6Imh0dHA6Ly90cmF2ZWxsaW5nd2Vsc2htYW4uY29tL3dwLWNvbnRlbnQvdXBsb2Fkcy8yMDIwLzAxL0ppZ29rdWRhbmktU25vdy1Nb25rZXktUGFyay0zMDB4MzAwLmpwZyIsInRpdGxlIjoiSmlnb2t1ZGFuaSBTbm93IE1vbmtleSBQYXJrIiwic3VtbWFyeSI6IldoYXQgYnJvdWdodCBtZSB0byB0aGlzIHF1aWV0IGxpdHRsZSBtb3VudGFpbiB0b3duIG9mIFl1ZGFuYWthPyBXaGF0IHdhcyB0aGUgcmVhc29uIGZvciB0YWtpbmcgdGhlIDUtaG91ciBidXMgam91cm5leSBmcm9tIFRva3lvIHRvIHRoaXMgbGl0dGxlLWtub3duIHRvd24gb24gdGhlIG91dHNraXJ0cyBvZiBhIHNraSByZXNvcnQ/IiwidGVtcGxhdGUiOiJ1c2VfZGVmYXVsdF9mcm9tX3NldHRpbmdzIn0=”]

-In-fact back in 2015 the Japanese Tourism Agency underwent a survey of over 3800 ryokans (traditional inns that include an onsen) about their policies towards tattoos.
+In 2015 the Japanese Tourism Agency underwent a survey of over 3800 ryokans (traditional inns that include an onsen) about their policies towards tattoos.
 56% outright refuse tattooed guests with only 31% allowing them without any restrictions.
-This prejudice extends to similar industries such as swimming pools, bath houses and gyms.
-Essentially those kind of leisure establishments where more flesh is usually on show.
+This prejudice extends to similar industries such as swimming pools, bathhouses and gyms.
+Essentially the kinds of places where more skin is usually on show.

-Though visiting one is not impossible, it just causes a bit of a hassle.
-If you’re like me, a simple plaster or bandage can’t hide my extensive tattoos, unless I wanted to appear to wear a full-body cast.
-In this case you just have to research beforehand where will allow them.
-These days as its such a reoccurring problem places will usually state their policies on their website quite clearly.
+Though visiting one is not impossible, it does cause a bit of a hassle.
+If you’re like me, a simple plaster or bandage can’t hide my extensive tattoos, unless I want to wear a full-body cast.
+In this case, you just have to research beforehand which places allow them.
+It’s such a reoccurring problem that places will usually state their policies on their website.
 There are even specific websites for tattooed folk to find acceptable venues, such as Tattoo Spot.

 Count yourself lucky, as in years past it wasn’t this simple.
-You would have had to go to an onsen exclusively used by the yakuza if you wanted to try one.
+You would have had visit an onsen exclusively used by the Yakuza if you wanted to try one.
 However, with the changing modern times and tattoos becoming more prevalent, establishments have increasing pressure to start changing their policies.
 Tourist cash is a very important source of income after all, and almost every visitor to Japan will want to experience an onsen.
-Thus the acceptence of tattoos has began to increase little by little.
+Thus the acceptance of tattoos has begun to increase little by little.

 A Governmental Mindset

 It seems some members of the government still uphold the antiquated mindset towards tattoos.
-You might notice that you spot very few tattoo parlours during your time in the country.
-This is down in no small part to what the governmental believe receiving a tattoo is.
+You might notice very few tattoo parlours during your time in the country.
+This is down in no small part to what the government believe the process of receiving a tattoo is.

 Take the city of Osaka as an example.
-They consider the process of giving a tattoo to be a medical procedure, as it involves needles piercing the skin.
-Thus, tattoo artist must qualify to be medical doctors before they can give a tattoo.
+They consider recviecing a tattoo to be a medical procedure, as it involves needles piercing the skin.
+Thus, tattoo artists must qualify to be medical doctors before they can give a tattoo.
 Imagine having to go through a 4-5 year medical course just to turn around and say you want to be a tattoo artist, absurd!

-Of course this hasn’t stopped everyone.
-Either way most traditional tattoo artist whose clientele include hardened Yakuza members only work on a word-of-mouth basis.
+Of course, this hasn’t stopped everyone.
+Either way, most traditional tattoo artists whose clientele include hardened Yakuza members only work on a word-of-mouth basis.